SalomePlatform/adao/doc/en/using.rst

   .. centered::
     **Activating the module ADAO in SALOME**

-Choosing the "*New*" button, an embedded case editor EFICAS [#]_ will be opened, along with the standard "*Object browser*".
-You can then click on the "*New*" button |eficas_new| (or choose the "*New*" entry in the "*ADAO*" main menu) to create a new ADAO case, and you will see:
+Choosing the "*New*" button, an embedded case editor [#]_ will be opened, along with the standard "*Object browser*".
+You can then click on the "*New*" button
+|eficas_new| (or choose the "*New*" entry in the "*ADAO*" main menu) to create a
+new ADAO case, and you will see:

   .. _adao_viewer:
   .. image:: images/adao_viewer.png
     :align: center
     :width: 100%
   .. centered::
-    **The EFICAS editor for cases definition in module ADAO**
+    **The embedded editor for cases definition in module ADAO**

 .. _section_u_step2:

 STEP 2: Build and modify the ADAO case, and save it
 ---------------------------------------------------

-To build a case using EFICAS, you have to go through a series of sub-steps, by selecting, at each sub-step, a keyword and then filling in its value.
+To build a case using the embedded editor, you have to go through a series of sub-steps, by selecting, at each sub-step, a keyword and then filling in its value.
 It is noted that it is in this step that is needed, among other things, to define the call to the simulation code used in observation or evolution operators describing the problem [#]_.

 The structured editor indicates hierarchical types, values or keywords allowed.
 Incomplete or incorrect keywords are identified by a visual error red flag.